sandrineTuyizere/Blog/README.md

 * Create Start.sh to help you to run and open the server
 * Create a config file to link your project qith the database or any url link

+# Run
+Use Terminal to open the server and the brouser to run this application

 # Author
 Project by TUYIZERE Sandrine